edisontim/eternum-loader/README.md

 `npm i && npm start`

+## Updating

+This app supports auto-updating.
+This means the user only needs to download the Eternum Loader once and will be prompted to update everytime a new release is up.
+To release a new version of the app, change the version in the [`package.json`](./package.json) file and then run the manual CI action `release`, this will create a draft release, you just need to publish the release on Github and that's it!

 ## Important notice

 To work correctly this app pulls the following files from the Github repo from the `next` branch.
 That requires that the